Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Tree Construction

 KT allows clients of a service to query the keys of other clients of the same service.
-To do so, KT maintains two structures: (i) a log of each change to any key's value, and (ii) a set containing all of the key-version pairs that have been logged.
+To do so, KT maintains two structures: (i) a log of every key update, and (ii) a set containing all the pseudonym/key-version pairs for which key updates have been logged.
 When clients query a KT service, they require a means to authenticate the responses of the KT service.
 To provide for this, the KT service maintains a *combined hash tree structure*, which commits